trdroid/Bootstrap-Examples/GridSystem/README.md

       </div>
 ```

-Where as, in the following snippet, a row is defined to contain 3 columns of widths 6, 4 and 2.
+Where as, in the following snippet, a row is defined to contain 3 columns of widths 6, 4 and 2 on an extra small display screen

 ```html
       <div class="container">